kidpixo/rsync-cripted-backup/README.md

    - The script copies the saved `fstab` and bootloader entries from the config directory to the appropriate locations on the backup disk.

 7. **Unmount and Close the Disk**
    - After the backup, you should unmount the LVM partitions and close the encrypted container.
-(If implemented, use `backup_close_external_disks`.)
+(Use `backup_close_external_disks`.)

 8. **Disconnect the Disk**
    - Safely disconnect the external disk.
 Your backup is now complete and encrypted.